 Oopsie rolls are a no-carb bread substitute.
 Their texture is spongy and their flavor is neutral, so they can go with savory dishes or become the base for yummy desserts.

 They’re called oopsie rolls because they were first made by mistake, but what a fortunate mistake that was!
-Oopsie rolls are almost-zero-carb “rolls” that are flourless and gluten-free, and they are all over the low-carb blogosphere, so of course I had to try them.
+Oopsie rolls are keto and low carb rolls that are flourless and gluten-free, and they are all over the low-carb world, so of course I had to try them.

 While not truly bread – oopsie rolls are softer and spongier and are more like a thick savory crepe in texture – they can definitely fill a void for someone who misses sandwiches, or holding a burger in their hands.